sigmaister/copy_CollapsOS/recipes/trs80/README.md

 There is also a custom `recv` command that does the same "ping pong" as in `recv.asm`, but once.
 It puts the result in `A`.
 This can be useful to send down a raw CFS: you just need a while loop that repeatedly call `recv:putb a`.

+## Assembling programs

+Running `make` will yield a `floppy.cfs` file that you can dump on a disk.
+This CFS contains a properly configured `zasm` as well as a test `hello.asm` file.

+By mounting this CFS (running `fson` with the active device properly placed), you can assemble and run a binary from `hello.asm` in the same way that you would in any CFS-enabled shell.
+You'll then see those sweet "Assembled from a TRS-80" words!